WELCOME TO MILFORD BROOK SCHOOL!

 In order to meet the needs of a growing community, Milford Brook School was built in 1972.
 The school was named after the Milford Brook, which gave waterpower for local grist, flour, & sawmills, including Lafayette Mills, in the late 1800's.

 Milford Brook School is one of five elementary schools in the Manalapan-Englishtown Regional School District; it provides educational services to students in kindergarten through grade five.
 The school is a "home-away-from-home" for approximately five hundred and forty kindergarten, first, second, third, fourth, and fifth grade students for six and a half hours per day.
 Milford Brook School is one of two elementary schools in the district that houses the ELL program in grades K-5.
 Over fifty teachers work collaboratively to provide an engaging learning experience in classes that typically range in size from twenty to twenty-five students.
 The children learn to function in a cooperative and respectful environment very early in the year, and they then branch-out to explore interesting and challenging units of study.
-Support and enrichment services are provided by supplemental staff which includes three RTI teachers who support student learning in language arts literacy and mathematics; ELL teachers; and an enrichment teacher who provides push-in and pull-out support for our highest achieving learners.
+Support and enrichment services are provided by supplemental staff which includes an RTI teacher and two intervention teachers who support student learning in language arts literacy and mathematics; ELL teachers; and Title I teachers and provides push-in and pull-out support.

 Units of study covered through the science program include environment, weather, forces & motion, and planet Earth.
 United States history, geography, and the local community are important components of the social studies curriculum.